 The limits have been set for the investment policy of the AIF under AIFMD and have been set to accommodate the maximum level of leverage conceivable.

 Appendix 3 Historical Performance Data

-Source: Fund - FE fundinfo 2024 Benchmark - Morningstar
+Source: Fund: FE fundinfo 2024 Benchmark: Morningstar

-Mid to mid, net of tax and charges, with net income reinvested.
+Mid to Mid, net income reinvested, net of charges and tax.
 Performance does not include the effect of any initial or redemption charges.